brmc/django-octopus/README.markdown

 ### Changes

+* removed support for python < 3.6
-* due to changes in django, new dependencies are required:
+* due to changes in django, new installed apps are required:

+   INSTALLED_APPS = (
+        ...
         'django.contrib.auth',
         'django.contrib.contenttypes'
+        ...
+   )

+* changed the template tags' signatures to resemble the typical order of
+html tag attributes:

+    \<a href='/home' data-oc-target="#main">text\</text>

+    {% a '/home' target='#main' text='text' %}

 * Changed default value for `multi` to `True`
 * Switched to using data-* html attributes